CSC207-2022F-UofT/course-project-academi-buddy-stutter/README.md

 # CSC207 Group-106 "STUDY BUDDY FINDER"

-"STUDY BUDDY FINDER" is a program that allows similar interest users to connect with each other, based on each individual's course schedule.
+"ACADEMI BUDDY" is a program that allows similar interest users to connect with each other, based on each individual's course schedule.

 The user navigates through the program's UI, by the end, the program returns other students for the user to connect